Shamanthkrishna/100DaysOfPythonCoding/Progress_Log.md

 ## 29/08/2023
 - Day 6 Topics completed and uploaded,
+- Day 6 Project completed and uploaded.

+## 30/08/2023
+- Day 7 Topics completed and uploaded,
-- Day 5 Project completed and uploaded.
+- Day 7 Project completed and uploaded.